Kuala Lumpur, 27 May 2021;

 MIT Technologies, a leading provider of downhole intelligent products for the upstream oil and gas sector, is pleased to announce its plan to invest in a new CNC Deep Hole Drilling capability at the company’s CNC workshop in Technology Park Malaysia, Kuala Lumpur.

 This investment includes CNC controlled Deep Hole Drilling Machine, tooling, and accessories capable of making holes up to 6.5m long, with more than 25 sizes of hole diameters up to 150mm.
-These capabilities include drilling, counter boring, skiving, and burnishing processes to achieve high quality surface finishes that are necessary for our products.
+These capabilities include drilling, counter boring, skiving, and burnishing processes to achieve high quality surface finishes that are necessary for precision sealing surface.

 Deep hole drilling is required for the majority of the parts incorporated in downhole oil and gas equipment.
 This investment will increase our ability to produce parts in-house, reduce our manufacturing cost, enhance our turnaround time, and allow us to produce more products faster to satisfy market demand more effectively.
 This investment will further reduce dependency on outsourcing which is essential for our business continuity amid complex logistics hurdles encountered during the COVID19 pandemic.